nbirnel/sonarqube-demo/README.rst

 AWS keys, which CIDR blocks to allow access from, etc.
 It is excluded from version control.

+`make all` runs `make keys apply pillar_deploy`
+It is likely you will run this only once, unless you like to repeatedly tear down your infratructure.

-`make all` generates a key for ssh access to all instances, the salt master's key, and a salt pillar directory.
+`make keys` generates a key for ssh access to all instances, the salt master's key, and a salt pillar directory.
 These are stashed locally.
-It is likely you will run this only once, unless you like to repeatedly tear down your infratructure.

-`terraform plan` shows what terraform intends to do if it is run.
-Giving it the out flag creates a file guranteeing that this is what will be attempted.
-It is deliberately not included in `make all`.

-`terraform apply` applys the terraform plan, creating any resources which are not already in place.
-It is deliberately not included in `make all`.
+`make apply` runs `terraform apply`.

 `make pillar_deploy` generates a salt pillar and copies it to the salt masters.

+After the first deploy,
+the Makefile is not much use;
+you will want to use terraform and saltstack directly.

 What happens in the first apply
 ===============================